VIDA-NYU/prida/improvement-prediction/README.md

     "target": the name of the target variable "candidate_dataset": the relative path for the candidate dataset "imputation_strategy": the missing value imputation strategy used after the join between the query and the candidate datasets, or "null" if inner join was applied instead
-    "mark": indicates whether the data point represents a positively-constructed example or a negatively-constructed example "mean_absolute_error": an array where the first and second values correspond to the mean absolute error before and after augmentation, respectively
+    "mark": indicates whether the data point represents a positively-constructed example or a negatively-constructed example ('n/a' if this information is not available)
+    "mean_absolute_error": an array where the first and second values correspond to the mean absolute error before and after augmentation, respectively
     "mean_squared_error": an array where the first and second values correspond to the mean squared error before and after augmentation, respectively
     "median_absolute_error": an array where the first and second values correspond to the median absolute error before and after augmentation, respectively